Are you insured?

-- May be needed if your event features regulated entertainment, late night refreshment or the supply of alcohol where there are more than 499 attendees.
+- A premises licence (England and Wales) may be needed if your event features regulated entertainment, late night refreshments or the supply of alcohol where there are more than 499 attendees.

-- For the sale of alcohol at an event being held in unlicensed premises.
+- Occasional licence (Northern Ireland) for the sale of alcohol at an event being held in unlicensed premises.

-- For any event featuring live or recorded music.
+- A music license from PLL PRS for any event featuring live or recorded music.

-- To screen films as well as promote the screening outside the venue
+- Single Title Screening Licence (England, Wales and Northern Ireland) to screen films as well as promote the screening outside the venue.

 Health and safety